martinnicolas/interactors_mindmap/README.md

 - `interactors_mindmap --version`: This will show the gem version.
 - `interactors_mindmap --help`: This will show a usage information message.

+This gem use [https://markmap.js.org/](https://markmap.js.org/) to generate your interactors mindmap chart.
-Open `interactors.html` to see your interactors mindmap chart on your browser.
-Alternatively, if you use Visual Studio Code IDE you can install `markmap` extension to open `interactors.md` on the IDE and visualize your interactors chart.
+Open `interactors.html` generated file to see your interactors mindmap chart on your browser.
+Alternatively, if you use Visual Studio Code IDE you can install [markmap](https://marketplace.visualstudio.com/items?itemName=gera2ld.markmap-vscodemd`) extension to open `interactors.md` generated file on the IDE.

 ## Development